 It was strange, but a relief, that in the presence of Charlotte her daughter was behaving more like her usual self, unlike the previous two weeks where she seemed to distance herself from her, sneaking in and out like a church mouse.
 She saw it as an opportunity to rekindle that close intimate relationship with her daughter.

 Emily had positioned herself on the edge of the fireside chair; she sat leaning against the arm toward the fire staring directly into the flames, when her mother asked, ‘How are you feeling today, Emily?’

 It was not something her mother would normally ask, unless she had complained of feeling unwell in the first instance.
 Emily remained silent, unsure of where it might be leading.

 ‘Only, Trevor phoned today, he wanted to know how you were, and whether or not you would be going back to work on Monday.’
-She waited, for a few seconds before she continued, ‘I told him you were feeling much better, and was intending to start back again, on Monday.’
+For a few seconds before she continued, she waited, ‘I told him you were feeling much better and was intending to start back again, on Monday.’

 ‘It’s not my business to interfere.
 What you do with your life now is up to you.
 I don’t even want to know why you haven’t been at work, for the past two weeks or even where you have been.
 I want you to know that— I am always here for you, Emily and, always will be.’
 With compunction, Hannah Jones turned to Charlotte and smiled, ‘Well, I think its best that I go and see to your tea, before it spoils.’